 Are these tests covered by insurance?

 The billing code for non-CDC laboratory tests for SARS-CoV-2/COVID-19 is 86328.
 The patient's insurance company should be contacted to determine coverage and pricing.

-Are the kits CE or FDA approved?
+Are the kits CE approved?

 Do I need a special analyzer to run the COVID-19 IgM/IgG Rapid Test?